-Most wastewater treatment in New Zealand is aerobic and includes domestic, commercial and industrial wastewater, all releasing methane (CH4) emissions.
+Most wastewater treatment in New Zealand is aerobic and includes domestic and industrial wastewater, all releasing $CH_4$ emissions.
+It contributed to 13.8 per cent of the sector's $CH_4$ emissions.
 Methane emissions from domestic wastewater are mainly from rural septic tank usage.
-Wastewater emissions are also produced by some municipal treatment plants, which use semi-aerobic processes, and from industries in New Zealand, in particular, the meat and the pulp and paper industries.
+Wastewater emissions are also produced by some municipal treatment plants that use semi-aerobic processes, and from industries in New Zealand, in particular, the meat and the pulp and paper industries.